Matizkim/PLP_HACKATHON1_PORTFOLIO_CHALLENGE/README.md

-Great!
-Since you're uploading the portfolio to **GitHub Pages**, here’s a revised `README.md` with beginner-friendly instructions specifically for GitHub Pages deployment.

----

 ## 💼 Personal Portfolio Website

 Welcome to my **personal portfolio website** — a clean, responsive one-page site built with **HTML and CSS only**.
 This website is designed to showcase who I am, what I’ve worked on, and how to reach me.